Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/logic.md

 The section about [booleans](/cvm/data-types/boolean) introduced 2 values: `true` and `false`.
 Alongside, 2 concepts: being **truthy** or being **falsey**.
-Those concepts are crucial when for executing code only when some condition appears to be true.
+Those concepts are crucial for executing code only when some condition appears to be true.

 ## Control flow

 Several ways are described for deciding which code to execute or which result to provide.
-In reality, they are all based on `cond` which works with pairs of test-results.
+In reality, they are all based on `cond` which works with pairs of test results.
-A **test** is an expression which must return a truthy value for its **result** to be executed and returned:
+A **test** is an expression that must return a truthy value for its **result** to be executed and returned:

 ```clojure
 (def a